 "Exultate produced a purity of sound worthy of King's College, Cambridge" - Rian Evans, The Guardian

 Exultate Singers' fourth CD features a programme of contemplative, powerful and inspiring choral music.
-Released on 9th December 2013, available to buy now
+Buy now